 However, Michael says the mobile ecosystem is not more complex than the Internet’s except, perhaps, the addition of carriers.
 The mobile ecosystem began in 1983 when Motorola introduced the first cell phone and the GSM standard was established in Europe.

-According to Michael, when the ecosystem began, it was naturally immature.
-Since then, the mobile ecosystem continued maturing similar to the Internet’s development.
+According to Michael, when the ecosystem began, marketers considered it immature.
+Since then, the mobile ecosystem has continued maturing.

-Listen to an expert, visionary, entrepreneur and educator discuss the history and new era of mobile marketing.
+Meanwhile, listen to an expert, visionary, entrepreneur and educator discuss the history and new era of mobile marketing growth (podcast part one)